SamuelRuiperezCampillo/S_Ruiperez-Campillo_et_al_IEEE-JETHM_Multimodal_Patient-specific_AFL_from_ECG/README.md

 # Multimodal Patient-Specific Identification of Atrial Flutter Circuits From ECG Time Series Using Explainable Machine Learning

+S. Ruipérez-Campillo et al., "Multimodal Patient-Specific Identification of Atrial Flutter Circuits from ECG Time Series Using Explainable Machine Learning," in IEEE Journal of Translational Engineering in Health and Medicine, doi: 10.1109/JTEHM.2026.3694616.

 MATLAB pipeline for the classification of atrial flutter subtypes from the standard 12-lead ECG, by means of: